-- Staff all incidences should be reported to the Headteacher who will then ensure the person being bullied is supported, take responsibility for investigating and managing the incident and for contacting the police and QEGSMAT HR if appropriate.
-If staff want additional advice and support they can seek this from their union, professional association, QEGSMAT helpline or Teacher Support Network. - Pupils procedures will be followed in line with the school Positive Behaviour Policy and QEGSMAT and DfE guidelines.
+- police and QEGSMAT HR if appropriate.
+If staff want additional advice and support, they can seek this from their union, professional association, QEGSMAT helpline or Teacher Support Network. - Pupils procedures will be followed in line with the school Positive Behaviour Policy and QEGSMAT and DfE guidelines.